Influencer Backdoor Attack on Semantic Segmentation

 \subsection{Experimental Setting}

 \textbf{Experiment datasets.} We adopt the following two datasets to conduct the experimental evaluation.
-The PASCAL VOC 2012 (VOC)~\cite{everingham2010pascal} dataset includes 21 classes, and the class labeled with 0 is the background class.
+The PASCAL VOC 2012 (VOC)~\citep{everingham2010pascal} dataset includes 21 classes, and the class labeled with 0 is the background class.
 The original training set for VOC contains 1464 images.
-In our experiment, following the standard setting introduced by Hariaran et al.~~\cite{hariharan2011semantic}, an augmented training set with 10582 images is used.
+In our experiment, following the standard setting introduced by~~\citet{hariharan2011semantic}, an augmented training set with 10582 images is used.
 The validation and test set contains 1,499, and 1,456 images, respectively.
-The Cityscapes~~\cite{cordts2016cityscapes} dataset is a popular dataset that describes complex urban street scenes.
-It contains images with 19 categories, and the size of training, validation, and test set are 2975, 500, and 1525, respectively.
-All training images are rescaled to a shape of $512\times 1024$ before the experiments.
+The Cityscapes~~\citep{cordts2016Cityscapes} dataset is a popular dataset that describes complex urban street scenes.
+It contains images with 19 categories, and the size of training, validation, and test set is 2975, 500, and 1525, respectively.
+All training images from the Cityscapes dataset were rescaled to a shape of $512\times 1024$ prior to the experiments.

 \textbf{Attack settings.} In the main experiments of this work, we set the victim class of VOC dataset to be class 15 (person) and the target class to be class 0 (background).
 The victim class and target class of Cityscapes dataset are set to be class 13 (car) and class 0 (road), respectively.
 In this study, we use the classic \textit{Hello Kitty} pattern as the backdoor trigger.
 The trigger size is set to $15\times15$ pixels for the VOC dataset and $55\times55$ for the Cityscapes dataset.